 20. Water Wisteria (Hygrophila difformis)

-Although this is a common aquarium plant, it can be cultivated outdoors if you live in a tropical area.
-In fact, it’s ideal for outdoor fish ponds, as it’s a great source of both food and shelter.
+Although these are common aquatic plants, it can be cultivated outdoors in your pond water gardens if you live in a tropical area.
+In fact, these aquatic plants are ideal for outdoor fish ponds, as it’s a great source of both food and shelter.

 The Many Benefits of Water Garden Plants

-Best of all, since these plants absorb nutrients while also blocking out sunlight, they help to limit algae growth in your water feature.
-This means a lot less maintenance around your pond all season long.
+Best of all, since these plants in water gardens absorb nutrients while also blocking out sunlight, they help to limit algae growth in your water feature.
+This means a lot less maintenance around your pond and water gardens all season long.